docker-library/docs/silverpeas/content.md

 The directories `/opt/silverpeas/log`, `/opt/silverpeas/data`, and `/opt/silverpeas/xmlcomponents/workflows` are all defined as volumes in the Docker image.

-All these different kind of data have to be consistent for a given state of Silverpeas; they form a coherent whole.
+All these different kind of data have to be consistent for a given state of Silverpeas; they form a coherent whole set.
 Then, defining a Data Volume Container to gather all of these volumes is a better solution over multiple shared-storage volume definitions.
 You can, with a such Data Volume Container, backup, restore or migrate more easily the full set of the data of Silverpeas.

 To define a Data Volume Container for Silverpeas, for example: